Toby Seddon - Chairperson

 Donnchadh is a barrister at Doughty Street Chambers practising in public law and discrimination law with a particular focus on community care law and migrants’ rights.

 James is a partner at New Laws Legal and is a corporate and commercial lawyer with twenty years’ experience.
 He joined the Release board in July 2006.

-Natasha currently manages Liberation Campaigns at National Union of Students.
+Natasha is Head of Policy and Campaigns at the National AIDs Trust.
+She previously managed Liberation Campaigns at National Union of Students.
 Her background is in anti-racism and policing, having previously worked at Release on stop and search projects, StopWatch and the European anti-racist network UNITED.

 Roger spent over thirty years in HM Diplomatic Service.
 He completed overseas postings in Ankara, Budapest, Buenos Aires and Brussels.
 In the latter part of his career he was variously responsible for counter-narcotics, learning and development, strategic resource planning and European policy departments.
 He developed a close interest in drugs policies after visiting a number of producer and transit countries.
 He has worked closely with the Home Office and law enforcement agencies.
 Over the past two years he has been a consultant for a company specialising in capacity-building training for government organisations overseas.

 Imani is a former editor of TalkingDrugs and Release staffer.
 Imani is an interdisciplinary writer, artist, editor and curator interested in poetics and performance.